ombulabs/blog/_posts/2020-03-18-junior-dev-advice.markdown

 ---
 layout: post
 title: "Some Resources and Advice For Junior Developers"
-date: 2020-03-17 14:30:00
+date: 2020-03-18 17:30:00
 categories: ["learning", "software-development"]
 author: rdormer
 ---

-# Tough Love
+## Tough Love

-One of the first things that a journeyman programmer will have to learn when they transition from full time student to working developer is that things in the real world are *never* as cut and dry as their classes may have made it seem.
+One of the first things that a journeyman programmer will have to learn when they transition from full time student to working developer is that things in the real world are _never_ as cut and dry as their classes may have made it seem.
 At the end of the day, software is not written because we love building castles of logic in the sky, it's written to solve a real problem.
 That might seem like a trite observation,